unik-name/did-method-spec/did-unik/UNIK DID Specification.md

 #### My Unikname app ###

-The Unikname Team alternatively provides an [application](my.unikname.app) to manage and use @uniknames.
+The Unikname Team alternatively provides a [mobile application](my.unikname.app) to manage and use @uniknames.